Guilty pleas are formal and conclusive admissions of all elements of a charge. That is, you are admitting your guilt to the court.

 Our criminal lawyers know how to get you the result that you want when you plead guilty and are sentenced by a court.
 For everyone, the desired outcome is different.
 For clients that want it, we can deliver a sentence that does not involve a conviction.
 Others we keep out of prison and for some clients, we get unusually short sentences of imprisonment.

-The outcomes that we get our clients make a difference to their lives.
+The outcomes that we get our clients make a difference in their lives.
 A conviction can last forever and time in jail is time away from family and friends.
-Time you can never get back.
+The time you can never get back.

-Below is information about the sentencing process.
-If you need representation or sentencing advice, make a website enquiry or call our free 24/7 bail hotline on 8815 8167.
+Below is general information about the sentencing process.
+If you need representation or sentencing advice, make a website enquiry or call our free 24/7 criminal law hotline on 02 8815 8167.

 If you are guilty and the police can prove so, then being sentenced has many advantages.
 The greatest benefit of pleading guilty is that you receive a 25% discount on the sentence.
-Your sentence will also be reduced because a plea of guilty reflects remorse and contrition.
+Your sentence will also be reduced because guilty pleas reflect remorse and contrition.